Campus Berlin-Buch: History

 The Buch area acquired a medical and scientific profile in the early 20th century with large hospital complexes.
 After 1945, during the German Democratic Republic period, institutes in Buch were reorganized under the Academy of Sciences.
-Following reunification, the site’s life-science profile was consolidated; in 1992 the Max Delbrück Center for Molecular Medicine (MDC) was founded, and the surrounding area developed a biotechnology focus.
+Following reunification, the site's life-science profile was consolidated; in 1992 the Max Delbrück Center for Molecular Medicine (MDC) was founded, and the surrounding area developed a biotechnology focus.

+In the 1990s, the newly established biomedical campus brought together molecular research groups, specialised Charité clinics and a growing technology park in close physical proximity.
+The organisational structure was shaped by three former Academy of Sciences institutes, whose integration created a unified environment for basic and clinical research.
+Early campus development combined translational research ambitions with international recruitment at the MDC and included public facing laboratory formats that anticipated later science education initiatives on the site.

 In the 2010s and 2020s the campus expanded with new research infrastructure and start-up facilities.
-Press coverage has described Berlin-Buch as one of Germany’s largest biomedicine-oriented locations.
+Press coverage has described Berlin-Buch as one of Germany's largest biomedicine-oriented locations.

 Focus and partners

-Campus Berlin-Buch’s concept is to link “bench to bedside” translation between molecular and biomedical basic research, clinical environments and commercial application in biotechnology.
+Campus Berlin-Buch's concept is to link "bench to bedside" translation between molecular and biomedical basic research, clinical environments and commercial application in biotechnology.
 Major stakeholders on or adjacent to the campus include the Max Delbrück Center for Molecular Medicine, the Leibniz Institute for Molecular Pharmacology (FMP), and clinical units affiliated with Charité.
-The campus also hosts dozens of SMEs and start-ups in diagnostics, devices and therapeutics.
+The campus also hosts dozens of small and medium-sized companies and start-ups in diagnostics, devices and therapeutics.

 Facilities and projects

-BerlinBioCube (founders’ and incubation center)
+BerlinBioCube (founders' and incubation center)

-In October 2023, a five-storey founders’ and incubation building called BerlinBioCube was inaugurated on the campus, adding about 8,000 m² of laboratory and office space.
+In October 2023, a five-storey founders' and incubation building called BerlinBioCube was inaugurated on the campus, adding about 8,000 m² of laboratory and office space.
 14 young companies had secured space at opening, with roughly two thirds of the area pre-let.
 The project is part of multi-million-euro investment plans for the BiotechPark.